List of People's Century interviewees

 The 1995 BBC/PBS documentary People's Century interviewed over one hundred persons who witnessed key events during the 20th century, including several centenarians who could recall the First World War and even earlier.
 Most interviewees were not well known, but may be physically recognisable from a famous photograph or image.
-Below are listed by nationality those persons who were interviewed, along with their occupations they were noted for, and the episodes in which they were featured.
+Below are listed by nationality those persons who were interviewed, along with the occupations they were noted for, and the episodes in which they were featured.